The Motorola One 5G launches in the U.S. on AT&T and Verizon

 Pricing and Availability

 The Motorola One 5G will be a sub-$500 device in the USA and will be available through AT&T (sub-6GHz) and Verizon (with mmWave) in 4GB + 128GB configuration.
 The AT&T model will launch later this month while the Verizon model will launch in October, the latter presumably at a higher price due to the added costs of mmWave antennas and RF components.
 There will not be any unlocked versions of this phone in the USA.
-It remains to be seen how this phone stacks up against cheaper devices like the recent Google Pixel 4a.

 The AT&T Motorola One 5G is launching September 18th at a retail price of $444.99.
 “Well qualified customers” can pay $5 a month for 30 months to get the device at over half off its retail price when adding a new line on an AT&T unlimited wireless plan.
 The device will be available on AT&T in its Oxford Blue color.